ministryofjustice/opg-use-an-lpa/README.md

 docker-compose exec api-app rm -f /tmp/config-cache.php
 ```

-The Viewer service will be available via http://localhost:9001/
+The Viewer service will be available via http://localhost:9001

+The Actor service will be available via http://localhost:9002

-The API service will be available via http://localhost:9003/
+The API service will be available via http://localhost:9003

 ### Tests